kovdan01/llvm-project/llvm/docs/PointerAuth.md

 ##### Arguments:

-The `value` argument is the signed pointer value to be authenticated.
+The `value` argument is the signed pointer value to be re-signed.

 The first `ptrauth` bundle specifies the signing schema that was used to generate the signed value.